CHRISTIAN GOTTLIEB CONRADT

 Hughes and Carrie moved to Chicago, Illinois.

 The family is not listed on 1860 census.
-Eliza Conradt was living with the Walsh family, probably helping with
+Eliza Conradt was

-the children.
-I could not find anyone else in this Conradt family.
+find anyone else in this Conradt family.

-The 1870 Baltimore Census has Emily and her daughter Eliza living with her daughter Anna Regina and William H. Walsh.
+The 1870 Baltimore Census has Emily Conradt and her daughter Eliza living with her daughter Anna Regina and William H. Walsh.

 RESEARCH QUESTIONS